Stay Fit & Healthy on your Cruise

 3. Be Careful with Drinking

-When you are on a Luxury Cruise, it is easy to get caught up in free flowing alcohol all day and well into the night.
+When you are on a Luxury Cruise it’s easy to get caught up in free flowing alcohol all day and well into the night.
 Be sure to set your limits in advance and perhaps have a couple of days when you give your liver a rest.
 Resist guzzling juices and fizzy soft drinks, and instead fill up on water and tea, which are complimentary all day on most ships.
 If you do need to splurge, make this at lunch so you have time to burn off the calories before bedtime.
-Always drink plenty of water to avoid dehydration.
+Always drink plenty of water to avoid dehydration

 4. Don’t pretend the ship doesn’t have stairs.

-Try the strategy of only using the lift or elevators on the first and last day of your cruise, when you have luggage to contend with.
-The rest of the time always use the stairs and if you are sailing on a large ship you are in luck.
 With some ships nowadays having 13 decks you can easily burn those calories by clocking 30 minutes a day up and down the stairs, especially if you are on a mega ship.
-Aim to do 10,000 steps a day!
+Aim to do 10,000 steps a day and use a Fitness Tracker to check on your progress!

 Many of the best cruise ships have state-of-the-art fitness centres.
 If yours does, use it.
 Try to plan at least 30-minutes a day of cardio, strength training, and stretching.
 You don’t have to work out all day every day to see an improvement.
 On days when you are in port, try to take a pre-breakfast walk/jog around the deck.